This article was first published on 21 July 2020 and updated with more information.

 Source: Interactive Brokers

-Its transaction fees for other regions are also very competitive, and you can review the entire list here.
+Its transaction fees for other regions are also very competitive, and you can review the entire list transparently depicted on its website.

 #2 Global Access

-Via a single Interactive Brokers integrated account, investors can access stocks, options, futures, currencies, bonds and funds in more than 135 markets, across 33 countries and in 24 currencies.
+Via our Interactive Brokers account, investors in Singapore can access stocks, options, futures, currencies, bonds and funds in more than 135 markets, across 33 countries and in 23 currencies.

 #3 Innovative Solutions With Its “Premier Technology”